 Satisfactory progress depends on: maintaining a GPA of at least 3.0, adhering to the rule whereby students must take two courses within the department (or have the rule waived by petition), and fulfilling all academic requirements.
 Students who are not in good standing will not be given sections to teach as TAs, and those whose GPA goes below 3.0 are put on academic probation.
 If a semester of 3.0 is not attained during the subsequent semester, the student may be dismissed from the program.

-All students have a substantial meeting with their advisers every semester to review their progress and work out the best strategies for future coursework and degree progress.
+All students must have a substantial meeting with their advisors every semester to review their progress and work out the best strategies for future coursework and degree progress.

 The M.A./P.hD. qualifying exam is taken in the fourth or fifth semester of the M.A. program, very rarely beyond that.

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.